andrevidela/Research-report/Thesis/index.md

          in insCong5 Refl Refl Refl (permAssoc ab' bc' cd') Refl
 ```

 This function ensures that composition of permutation is associative.
-It relies on helper functions such as `shuffleComp` which are not even implemented in Idris1, because it is too hard to implemnt.
+It relies on helper functions such as `shuffleComp` which are not even implemented in Idris 1 because it is too hard to implement.

 Linear types can thankfully ease the pain by providing a very simple representation of permutations :